-Back-to-School Lunchbox Makeover: 5 Quick and Healthy Lunch RecipesThis post may contain affiliate links.
+Back-to-School Lunchbox Makeover: 5 Healthy RecipesThis post may contain affiliate links.
 Please read my disclosure.

 What’s in your lunchbox?

-When I was a kid, it was standard, dependable: some sort of sandwich – usually PB&J on wheat, a fruit – usually an apple or banana, some veggies – usually carrot sticks, and a drink – usually boxed juice.
+Every time back-to-school rolls around, I find myself reminiscing about my childhood lunches.
+My school lunchbox was standard, dependable: some sort of sandwich: PB&J on wheat, a fruit: an apple, pear, or orange, some veggies: usually carrot or celery sticks: and a drink: water or juice.
 Of course I didn’t make any of it, since my mom packed my lunch.

 When I went to college and then started working, my lunch became all over the place: oatmeal one day, deli sandwiches the next.
 And frankly it was a challenge to find healthy options every day when someone (my mom) wasn’t packing my lunch for me!

-Whether you’re making your own lunch (to take to work or class), or looking for something your kids will eat now that school is back in session, I’m sure everyone faces challenges when trying to come up with healthy options for your afternoon meal.
-Something that will keep you full (so you don’t end up with a candy bar in your hand at 3pm), and something that super fast and doesn’t require much cooking or prep time.
+Whether you’re making your own lunch (to take to work or class), or looking for something your kids will enjoy now that it’s back-to-school, coming up with healthy options for your (or your child’s) lunchbox can be so hard!
+Ideally, you want something that will keep you full (so you don’t end up with a candy bar in your hand at 3pm), and something that super fast and doesn’t require much cooking or prep time.

-Enter: my lunchbox makeover – 5 quick and easy lunch ideas that are tasty, good for you, and that kids will love!
+Don’t worry, I’ve got you covered 🙂 Here is my back-to-school lunchbox makeover – 5 quick and easy lunch ideas that are tasty, good for you, and that kids will love!

 But not any kind of sandwich, a delicious sandwich that’s packed with flavor!

 You can pretty much do anything you want with a salad.
-But there are a few rules to keep in mind to make sure it’s healthy:
+For kids, I recommend chopping up the veggies/toppings/etc into smaller bite sized chunks so it’s easier to chew.
+And in general, there are a few rules to keep in mind to make sure any salad you make is both tasty & healthy:

 - To season your salad, use salt & pepper – they do wonders for flavor, and 2 tsp olive oil with 2 tsp balsamic vinegar

-Option #2 is this one-pot veggie chili.
-Make it the night before and pack it up with some whole grain chips or toasted whole grain bread.
+You have a bunch of options when it comes to soups, but one of my favorite go-tos is this one-pot vegetarian chili.
+Make it the night before and pack it up with some whole grain chips or toasted sprouted grain bread.
 Kids go crazy for this chili, and it’s adult-approved too 🙂

 This is almost a no-cook meal.
 All you need is the ingredients here, and you are pretty much good to go!
 Cooking the black beans is optional, so if you are really short on time you can always omit the cooking step.
 This also tastes great hot or cold, so it works well in kids’ lunchboxes if they don’t have a place to reheat it.

-So there you have it – 5 ways to completely makeover your lunchbox that will leave you and your family feeling satisfied, happy and full.
-Enjoy!
+And that’s it!
+5 ways to completely makeover your lunchbox that will leave you and your family feeling satisfied, happy and full!